 - Olive oil, for brushing

 - Step 1 Lightly oil a 13×9-inch baking pan and set aside.

 - Step 2 In a medium saucepot add the water, polenta and salt.
 Place over high heat and bring to a boil while whisking.
 Reduce the heat to medium-low and cook, whisking frequently, until the polenta thickens and begins to pull away from the side of the saucepot, about 15 minutes.
-Remove from the heat and stir in the pepper, butter, truffle oil and Parmesan cheese.
+Remove from the heat and stir in the pepper, butter, truffle oil, Parmesan cheese and heavy cream.
 Adjust the seasoning as needed.